-Key personnel

-The Designated Safeguarding Lead (DSL) is Awen Simpson

-Contact details: email: head@woodside.heartwoodmat.co.uk tel: 01827 715507

-The deputy Designated Safeguarding Lead is Esther Beales

-Contact details: email esther.beales@heartwoodmat.co.uk tel 01827 715507

-The nominated safeguarding governor is Dawn McCarthy Dyson

-Contact details: email: dawn.mccarthy-dyson@woodside.heartwoodmat.co.uk. tel:01827 715507

-The headteacher is Awen Simpson

-Contact details: email: head@woodside.heartwoodmat.co.uk tel: 01827 715507
+Key personnel The Designated Safeguarding Lead (DSL) is Natasha Johnson Contact details: email: natasha.johnson@woodside.heartwoodmat.co.uk Tel: 01827 715507 The deputy Designated Safeguarding Lead is Esther Beales Contact details: email: esther.beales@heartwoodmat.co.uk Tel: 01827 715507 Other staff trained to undertake the functions of the Designated Safeguarding Lead are [add more lines as necessary for additional staff who have undertaken DSL training] NB this must be somebody who has been trained to the same standard as the DSL The named safeguarding governor is Dawn McCarthy Dyson.

-The headteacher, Awen Simpson, leads on safer recruitment work.
+The headteacher, Natasha Johnson leads on safer recruitment work.
 (In the event of the recruitment of a headteacher, the BDMAT CEO will lead the recruitment.)

-The case manager for dealing with allegations of abuse made against school staff members is the head teacher, and should be contacted directly and immediately in the event of a concern.
+The case manager for dealing with allegations of abuse made against school staff members is the head teacher and should be contacted directly and immediately in the event of a concern.
 The managing allegations policy details procedures.

 The case manager for dealing with allegations against the headteacher is Christopher Mansell the BDMAT CEO, who should be contacted directly and immediately in the event of a concern.
 The managing allegations policy details procedures.
 The designated teacher for Looked After Children is Esther Beales and will liaise with the DSL as appropriate.

-The Personal, Social and Health Education lead is Vicky Smallwood and Esther Beales.
+The Personal, Social and Health Education lead is Esther Beales.

-The Mental Health lead is Vicky Smallwood and Esther Beales
+The Mental Health lead is Vicky Smallwood

-The Medicines in school lead is Heidi King.
+The Medicines in school lead is Heidi King